 A seminar presented at the end of the student's program is a report on the dissertation research.
 This 50-minute seminar is presented immediately prior to the thesis defense, and is open to the public.
-The student is responsible for contacting the NRES Main Office (333-2770) at least two weeks prior to the defense to arrange for a room reservation and advertising of the seminar.
+The student is responsible for contacting the NRES Student Services (email nresssc@illinois.edu) at least two weeks prior to the defense to arrange for a room reservation and advertising of the seminar.